 Acrylic and Latex Coatings

 Acrylic and Latex coatings sealers tend to be less expensive.
 Two common brands are Olympic Waterguard and Zep.
-However, with lower costs comes lessdrylok durability and less protection.
+However, with lower costs comes less durability and less protection.
 You also run the risk of chemicals dissolving or removing the sealant.
 The only way to get the complete protection you want and use acrylic is to get an acrylic that has epoxy blended in, like the Kilz acrylic/epoxy garage floor paint.

 Drylok is another very good floor latex, easy to apply, and can be mixed with grit to give it traction.